|

 4) How do Commodity prices move?

-The following factors have an impact the commodity prices:
+The following factors have an impact

 • Demand & Supply